ItzelAlwarafi/eventnet/README.md

 #### Event Hosters

 Event hosters will be able to find venues to impress their guests, no matter what kind or size of party they are throwing.
 They will be able to find venues in their locations, as well as filter by the type of venue they are looking for.
 Event hosters can communicate directly with venue owners in order to book venues and rate the venues afterwards.
+Venue pages will show other similar venues for ease of exploration.

 #### Venue Owners